FHSLTW/gno/docs/resources/gnoland-whitepaper.md

 mistranslations that have been carried on for millenia since the time of the Roman Empire.

-I am not advocating for tax avoidance.
-I am merely pointing out the truth of the bible that had been hidden successfully for centuries if not the entirety of two millenia since the first Latin translation by the Roman empire.
+(I am not advocating for tax avoidance here, but merely pointing out the truth that the meaning behind the Word had been hidden successfully for centuries if not the entirety of two millenia since the first Latin translation by the Roman Empire.)

 > King James Version - Luke 20
 > 20:21: And they asked him, saying, Master, we know that thou sayest and teachest rightly, neither acceptest thou the person of any, but teachest the way of God truly: